unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/UTS3_Manual_en.md

 ---
 ### Useful functions for VRChat users
-UTS2 is a general purpose toon shader that can be used in various projects in Unity.
-If you enjoy UTS2 on VRChat, you can use the following convenient functions to enjoy the stable features of VRChat in various environments while taking advantage of UTS2's advanced features.
+Unity Toon Shader is a general purpose toon shader that can be used in various projects in Unity.
+If you enjoy Unity Toon Shader on VRChat, you can use the following convenient functions to enjoy the stable features of VRChat in various environments while taking advantage of Unity Toon Shader's advanced features.

 <img width = "500" src="../images/VRChatUser00.png?raw=true">

 In the picture above, the button in the red box corresponds to it.
 There are two timings to use these buttons.

-#### “When setting up materials on UTS2”
+#### “When setting up materials on Unity Toon Shader"
-When you set up each material in UTS2, please execute the `VRChat Recommendation` button in the Basic Shader Settings> Option Menu.
+When you set up each material in Unity Toon Shader, please execute the `Game Recommendation` button in the Basic Shader Settings> Option Menu.
-By executing this command, UTS2 will become familiar with various VRChat lighting environments.
+By executing this command, Unity Toon Shader will become familiar with various VRChat lighting environments.
 If you upload your avatar on VRChat and it feels different from what you intended, you should try this command first.

 ##### ● If you want to brighten the appearance of characters in dark worlds